puppetlabs/puppet-docs/source/puppet/5.0/modules_fundamentals.markdown

 }
 ```

 Likewise, Puppet can automatically load plug-ins (like custom native resource types or custom facts) from modules.
-See the related topic about [using plug-ins][plugins] for more details.
+See the related topic about using plug-ins for more details.

 To make a module available to Puppet, place it in one of the directories in Puppet's [modulepath][], and make sure it has a [valid name](#allowed-module-names).